-- 2. Take appropriate action to repair or make the element safe as soon as practicable. - 3.
-If repairs cannot be made immediately, implement temporary safety measures or provide an alternative service.
+- 2. The division responsible will take appropriate action to repair or make the element safe as soon as practicable. - 3.
+If repairs cannot be made immediately, the division responsible will implement temporary safety measures or provide an alternative service.

 Procedure - Notification Of Temporary Disruption Of Service